Loharu: History

+Monuments

 Loharu Fort

 The 'Paragana' under the State of Shekhawati ruled by Thakur Arjun Singh in the year 1870.
-It was from this year onwards that 'PUKKA' construction of mud Fort and village started.
+It was from this year onwards that 'pukka' construction of mud fort and village started.

 Over the years of construction come to include an interesting blend of Architecture.
-The South-Wing of the Fort contained the 'DARBAR' and the 'SHEESH-MAHAL' or the ROOM OF THE MIRRORS which has MUGHAL/RAJPUT style details.
-The central part of the South-Wing contained a large Victorian Style Audience Chamber and Banquet Hall.
-The right side of South-Wing consisted of the 'JANANA' Mahal along with the kitchens.
+The South-Wing of the Fort contained the 'darbar' and the 'sheesh mahal' or the room of mirrors which has Mughal-Rajput style.
+The central part of the south-wing contained a large victorian style audience chamber and banquet hHall.
+The right side of south-wing consisted of the 'Janana Mahal' along with the kitchens.
 The left side of the South-Wing were purely Mughal architecture and contained the 'SNANGHAR'(Baths).
 The east-wing at the time and was distinct from the 'Shekhawati Haveli 'Style.

-The Fort was in the hands of subsequent Thakurs of Loharu till 1971 when the Late Thakur Rajkumar Nagaditya Singh sold it to the Government of Haryana.
-Since these buildings were not lived in, all the constructions of the North-Wing and West-Wing had collapsed as was part of the east-wing.
-Only the South-Wing of the fort containing the 'ROSHAN-MANJIL' survives and that too in a very dilapidated State.
+The fort was in the hands of subsequent Thakurs of Loharu till 1971 when the late thakur Rajkumar Nagaditya Singh sold it to the Government of Haryana.
+Since these buildings were not lived in, all the constructions of the north-wing and west-wing had collapsed as was part of the east-wing.
+Only the South-Wing of the fort containing the 'Roshan Manjil' survives and that too in a very dilapidated State.